-8.34 Much of the land within Sefton's towns and villages is designated as Primarily Residential Area (PRA) within the Local Plan.
+8.35 Much of the land within Sefton's towns and villages is designated as Primarily Residential Area (PRA) within the Local Plan.
 The purpose of this policy is to ensure that development in PRAs protects the residential character and the living conditions of the residents in those areas.
 This policy also addresses issues that may arise with residential development outside of PRAs.

-HC3 Residential development and development in Primarily Residential Areas
+HC3 RESIDENTIAL DEVELOPMENT AND DEVELOPMENT IN PRIMARILY RESIDENTIAL AREAS

-1. New residential development will be permitted in Primarily Residential Areas shown on the Policy Map where consistent with other Local Plan policies.

-2. Non-residential development will be permitted in Primarily Residential Areas provided that it can be demonstrated that the proposal:

-- a) will not have an unacceptable impact on the living conditions of neighbouring properties; and - b) will otherwise not harm the character of the residential area; and - c) will not undermine objectives of the plan regarding housing delivery.

-3. Residential development will be permitted in other areas except where:

-- a) the land is required for the purpose for which it is designated; - b) the development would conflict with the allocated land use; and - c) it would result in an unacceptable residential environment.

-4. New residential development must achieve a minimum density of 30 dwellings per hectare, except where:

-- a) constraints within the site, or the provision of infrastructure within the site, make this impractical; or - b) a lower density can be justified having regard to the layout and character of the immediate surrounding area.
+- 1. New residential development will be permitted in Primarily Residential Areas shown on the Policy Map where consistent with other Local Plan policies. - 2.
+Non-residential development will be permitted in Primarily Residential Areas provided that it can be demonstrated that the proposal: - a) will not have an unacceptable impact on the living conditions of neighbouring properties, and - b) will otherwise not harm the character of the residential area, and - c) will not undermine objectives of the plan regarding housing delivery. - 3.
+Residential development will be permitted in other areas except where: - a) the land is required for the purpose for which it is designated, - b) the development would conflict with the allocated land use, and - c) it would result in an unacceptable residential environment. - 4.
+New residential development must achieve a minimum density of 30 dwellings per hectare, except where: - a) constraints within the site, or the provision of infrastructure within the site, make this impractical, or - b) a lower density can be justified having regard to the layout and character of the immediate surrounding area.

-N.B.
-There are no paragraphs 8.35 and 8.36.

-- 8.37 The Primarily Residential Areas comprise the main housing areas in the borough.
+- 8.36 The Primarily Residential Areas comprise the main housing areas in the borough.
 New residential development is acceptable in principle in these areas.
-A key consideration in assessing development proposals in the Primarily Residential Areas is the impact on the residential amenity of existing residents. - 8.38 Some types of non-residential development are desirable in residential areas to ensure facilities are in easy reach of local people.
+A key consideration in assessing development proposals in the Primarily Residential Areas is the impact on the residential amenity of existing residents. - 8.37 Some types of non-residential development are desirable in residential areas to ensure facilities are in easy reach of local people.
 For example, local shops, services and small-scale leisure and cultural facilities can improve sustainability in a community by reducing the need to use the car, and also help to create a sense of community (see Policy HC6 'Assets of Community Value').
 However, inappropriate development can be harmful to both the appearance and amenity of residential areas.
 In general, developments that generate a significant amount of noise or traffic should be avoided in residential areas.
 It is also important that non-residential development does not compromise the ability to meet Sefton's objectively assessed housing needs, either through a direct loss of housing sites or housing capacity on sites, or through development that might make it difficult to meet housing needs in the future.
-(See Chapter 5 - Spatial Strategy).

-- 8.39 Residential development that is not in a Primarily Residential Area will often be acceptable.
+- 8.38 Residential development that is not in a Primarily Residential Area will often be acceptable.
 However there are some instances where it can conflict with other land uses.
 This may either result in poor quality living conditions for future residents or may prevent other important forms of development taking place, for example, to provide employment opportunities.
-In these instances residential development will not be approved. - 8.40 A minimum density for housing developments is needed (both in Primarily Residential Areas and for housing allocations), in order to make the most efficient use of urban sites and reduce the amount of land being removed from the Green Belt to meet future housing needs.
+In these instances residential development will not be approved. - 8.39 A minimum density for housing developments is needed (both in Primarily Residential Areas and for housing allocations), in order to make the most efficient use of urban sites and reduce the amount of land being removed from the Green Belt to meet future housing needs.